 The second part of that resolution, however, struck a positive cord with minority physician delegate Tess Garcia, M.D., of Grain Valley, Mo.
 "We need to speak to our audience better," she asserted.

-In its report (8-page PDF; About PDFs), the reference committee noted that any marketing campaign, unless conducted via social media, would be prohibitively costly.
+In its report, the reference committee noted that any marketing campaign, unless conducted via social media, would be prohibitively costly.
 Moreover, the specific goals of such a campaign are unclear and it would be difficult to quantify its success.